mythaxis/mythaxis.github.io/content/issue-38/headspace.md

 I had expected some domestic lickspittle to greet me.
 Instead there was Candace’s grey-bearded father, Beau.
 He jogged gamely down the glass-and-steel stairs, shawl-collared cardigan trailing like a cape.
 Soft-spoken and solicitous, he showed me where to park and charge my car.
 Inside, we moved along a wood-panelled corridor decorated with reassuring family portraits to a cavernous central living space.
 We might have been the building’s sole occupants.

-In deference to my English origins, Beau produced a steaming pot of coffee and laid out snacks that looked homemade.
+In deference to my English origins, Beau produced a steaming pot of tea and laid out snacks that looked homemade.
 We settled in what he called the ‘conversation pit’, a square of seating recessed into the floor beneath the steepling windows of the living room.
 Before us a meadow declined toward a paddock.
 All of this was invisible to the electric eyes long-established in the heavens.

 “I understand one of the Jan Drivers has offered to pay for the procedure?”
 Beau said, pouring the tea.
 He might have been asking about my holiday plans.